 Script for: HIV Prevention for Men Who Have Sex With Men

-Hi, my name is [PRESENTER NAME].
-IÕm [PRESENTER ROLE].
+Hi, my name is Dr. Becky Kuhn.
+IÕm a physician who specializes in HIV/AIDS.
 Welcome to ŌHIV Prevention for Men Who Have Sex With Men.Ķ This video discusses how you can reduce your risk of contracting HIV, the virus that causes AIDS.
 It will teach you information that can save your life and the life of any current or future sexual partner, so please listen carefully and watch the whole video.

 You are probably aware that HIV is present in some body fluids including blood and semen and is most commonly transmitted through sexual contact.
 HIV spreads when one personÕs body fluids such as blood or semen come in direct contact with another personÕs mucous membranes or breaks in the skin.
 Examples of mucous membranes include the eyes, nose, mouth, anus and genitals.

 ItÕs important to realize that a person can be infected with HIV and not even know it.
 It can take up to six months after being infected with HIV for ordinary tests to show that you are HIV positive.
 After a person has contracted HIV, even before they test positive, itÕs possible for them to pass on the infection to others.
 So donÕt assume your partner is HIV negative just because they look healthy.